Unse/unWidget-miner-stats/README.md

 unSe (SeveReedge)

-For all questions, the group at **Telegram** @unWidget [Invite link](https://t.me/unWidget)
+For all questions, the group at **Telegram** @unWidget [Invite link](https://t.me/unWidget) If you find a mistake in the translation, please write me.

+# Donate
 If you like the widget, you can send me some BTC ; XMR or ZEC
-BTC: `1QJu6Yuwd3MLz6CUfNzy2FLLmqgo2h8eWv`
+- BTC: `1QJu6Yuwd3MLz6CUfNzy2FLLmqgo2h8eWv`
-XMR: `466LPipyiqQ5fER4mRY6XJCBAcx6cSq6DeAeun8aySqmeuCSQB1QvBWKLKgmQmyQXx7ZDg48REgHDWne37ZNJrV1KVMUL1L`
+- XMR: `466LPipyiqQ5fER4mRY6XJCBAcx6cSq6DeAeun8aySqmeuCSQB1QvBWKLKgmQmyQXx7ZDg48REgHDWne37ZNJrV1KVMUL1L`
-ZEC: `t1NTaptaMQiu2j3hHoZBdpwWRwqMouYo1mD`
+- ZEC: `t1NTaptaMQiu2j3hHoZBdpwWRwqMouYo1mD`